Renee Piechocki is passionate about developing projects and initiatives to engage artists and communities in the public realm.

 She has collaborated with Jennifer McGregor and to develop public art strategies and plans for the University of Wyoming (2018); San Antonio River Authority (2016); City of Lancaster, Pennsylvania (2016); Cross Charlotte Trail in Charlotte, North Carolina (2016); City of Laramie, Wyoming (2015); and Boston's Rose F. Kennedy Greenway (2012).
 Independently, Renee has provided technical assistance and public art planning services to nonprofit organizations, municipalities, community development corporations, artists, and others across the United States.

-Select public art related publications include “Beyond the Ribbon Cutting: Education and Programming Strategies for Public Art Projects and Programs” in Public Art by the Book, edited by Barbara Goldstein; Pittsburgh Art in Public Places: Downtown Walking Tour and Pittsburgh Art in Public Places: Oakland Walking Tour; Add Value Add Art, a resource guide about public art for private developers that was created for the Urban Redevelopment Authority of Pittsburgh. and Artist Residencies in the Public Realm, a resource guide for community collaborations.
+Select public art related publications include “Contextualizing the Public in Social Practice Projects” in A Companion for Public Art co-authored with Jennifer McGregor; “Beyond the Ribbon Cutting: Education and Programming Strategies for Public Art Projects and Programs” in Public Art by the Book, edited by Barbara Goldstein; Pittsburgh Art in Public Places: Downtown Walking Tour and Pittsburgh Art in Public Places: Oakland Walking Tour; Add Value Add Art, a resource guide about public art for private developers that was created for the Urban Redevelopment Authority of Pittsburgh. and Artist Residencies in the Public Realm, a resource guide for community collaborations.